House of Cash

 The House of Cash was a museum in Hendersonville, Tennessee, owned by American musician Johnny Cash and his wife June Carter Cash, and devoted to his life and work.
 With part of the building also used as their headquarters offices, the museum opened in 1970, adapted from a dinner theatre built in 1960.
-It closed before his death in 2003.
+It closed by 1995.
 It was located at 700 East Main Street (now known as Johnny Cash Parkway).

 A new and unrelated Johnny Cash Museum opened in Nashville, Tennessee, in 2013.

 History

 The House of Cash was adapted from the 15,000 square foot Plantation Dinner Theatre built in 1960.
 Johnny Cash and June Carter Cash purchased the two-story building in 1970, and it became the House of Cash Inc. headquarters and museum.
 The headquarters had about 30 employees.
 To expand the headquarters, in 1980, the Amqui Train Station in Madison, Tennessee was purchased and moved to House of Cash Inc. The Amqui Train Station served as an antique store operated by June Carter for 10 years, called Amqui Antique Store.